moonvent/SpaceAventure/README.md

 * [ ] Add good input system
 * [ ] Add visible braking of objects
 * [ ] Make a limitation for shuttle borders on first level
+* [ ] Make a different enemy, someone follow, someone follow more faster, someone just stay and shoot